jtvanlew/jtvanlew.github.io/about.md

 ---
 layout: page
 permalink: /about/index.html
-title: Jon Thomas Van Lew
+title: About this site
 tags: [jtvanlew, me]
 comments: true
 ---
-#About this site

 My main home page can be found at [jon.vanlew.net](http://jon.vanlew.net).
 Because this one is with GitHub, it is theoretically easier for me to add posts -- even if I'm not at my native machine -- so the idea is to use it for dynamic pages like blogs while static pages of information reside at the main site.

-This is Molly, the eponymous little black dog:
+Yes, "In theory"...
+Anyway, This is Molly, the eponymous little black dog:

 <div class="circle large" style="background-image: url('{{ site.url }}/img/page/about/molly-bw.jpg')"></div>